llpeterson/direct/perspective.rst

    :align: center

    Electromagnetic spectrum.

+What :ref:`Figure 2 <fig-spectrum>` doesn't show is where the cellular network fits in.
+This is a bit complicated because the specific frequency bands that are licensed for cellular networks vary around the world, and even further complicated by the fact that network operators often simultaneously support both old/legacy technologies and new/next-generation technologies, each of which occupies a different frequency band.
+The high-level summary is that traditional cellular technologies range from 700-MHz to 2400-MHz, with new mid-spectrum allocations now happening at 6-GHz, and millimeter-wave (mmWave) allocations opening above 24-GHz.
+This mmWave band is likely to become an important part of the 5G mobile network.

 So far we understand a link to be a physical medium carrying signals in the form of electromagnetic waves.
 Such links provide the foundation for